madpsy/xpa125b_controller/README.md

 + In rigctl mode we only accept band/freq selection and rx/tx via rigctl.
 You can control the rig itself in this mode via http/mqtt/serial.
 Server connection must succeed for this mode to activate)
 + In none mode then no control is possible

-If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled
+If MQTT is disabled and the mode is changed to MQTT then it will be automatically enabled.

 # TX Block